 5 Things Investors Should Know About China this New Year

-Last Friday marked the first day of the Chinese Lunar New Year, also known as the Spring Festival, China’s most important holiday.
+Today marks the first day of the Chinese Lunar New Year, also known as the Spring Festival, China’s most important holiday.
 The fire rooster struts off-stage, clearing the way for the loyal earth dog.
-According to CLSA’s tongue-in-cheek Feng Shui Index, health care, consumer and paper products are favored to outperform early this year, followed by internet, utilities and tech leading into the summer.
+According to CLSA’s tongue-in-cheek Feng Shui Index, healthcare, consumer, and paper products are favored to outperform early this year, followed by internet, utilities, and tech leading into the summer.

 Around this time I always pay close attention to transportation and industrials.
 “Chunyun,” which translates to “Spring Festival Transportation,” is a 40-day travel season that’s known as the world’s largest human migration.
 This year, as many as 390 million Chinese travelers—more people than live in the U.S. and Canada combined—are forecast to put roads, highways, passenger trains and airlines through their paces as they visit families, go on vacation and travel abroad.
 Airlines alone are expected to serve 65 million passengers, a 10 percent increase from last year.